rspack-contrib/html-rspack-plugin/README.md

     favicon?: string;
     ```

-- `webpackConfig`: the webpack configuration that was used for this compilation.
+- `webpackConfig`: the Rspack configuration that was used for this compilation.
 This can be used, for example, to get the `publicPath` (`webpackConfig.output.publicPath`).

-- `compilation`: the webpack [compilation object](https://webpack.js.org/api/compilation-object/).
+- `compilation`: the Rspack [compilation object](https://www.rspack.dev/api/plugin-api/compilation-hooks).
 This can be used, for example, to get the contents of processed assets and inline them directly in the page, through `compilation.assets[...].source()` (see [the inline template example](examples/inline/template.pug)).

 The template can also be directly inlined directly into the options object.
-⚠️ **`templateContent` does not allow to use webpack loaders for your template and will not watch for template file changes**
+⚠️ **`templateContent` does not allow to use Rspack loaders for your template and will not watch for template file changes**

 **rspack.config.js**